-But how much do you really know about them and what should you expect from the results?
+How much do you really know about lip filler?
+And what should you expect from the results?
 Our guest editor Kamara from euriental has got you covered.

 Lip fillers are one of the most commonly-requested treatments but can be the most difficult to get right.
 Imperfect results in the lip can also be more obvious than in other areas.
 Though the phrase ‘lip fillers’ is synonymous – in many people’s minds – with images of what some may refer to as a “plastic” look, there is actually a lot more to them than just helping young women to achieve their dream Kylie Jenner pout.
 Done carefully and with a professional, qualified practitioner, getting lip fillers can be a quick and relatively simple method of enhancing what one already has; in fact, they can even help to ‘fix’ lip unevenness and lift drooping corners.

 Firstly, I feel it’s important to dispel the notion that having them automatically equates to looking – for lack of a better term – fake.
 The best way I know how to do that is to share my own experiences with them.